1. Home

 Credit for Financial Aid

-It is the student’s responsibility to complete all arrangements for any financial aid (described in the following section of this catalog) that he or she may be eligible to receive.
+It is the student’s responsibility to complete all arrangements for any financial aid that he or she may be eligible to receive.
 Credit toward university bills for financial aid awards will be given when the payment or award notice, approved by the appropriate agency, is received by the Office of Student Accounts, Room 112, Duns Scotus Hall.
-The student must resolve any financial aid and college bill discrepancies through consultation with the Financial Aid Office and the Office of Student Accounts.
+The student must resolve any financial aid and university bill discrepancies through consultation with the Financial Aid Office and the Office of Student Accounts.

 Related Articles